glaucogoncalves/sdnufrpe/README.md

 sdnufrpe
 ========

-This material is related to the discipline Advanced Topics on Computer Networks (tarc.glaucogoncalves.com)
+Auxiliar material of the discipline Advanced Topics on Computer Networks (tarc.glaucogoncalves.com)